1954 British Honduras general election

 General elections were held in British Honduras on 28 April 1954, the first held under universal suffrage.
 The new constitution replaced the Legislative Council with a Legislative Assembly, which had nine elected members, three officials and three appointed members.
 The result was a decisive victory for the pro-independence People's United Party, which won eight of the nine seats in a coalition with the General Workers' Union.

 The pro-colonial National Party won the remaining seat, with NP candidate Charles Westby prevailing in the Toledo constituency.

+Background

+Prior to 1954, there were only six elected seats in the British Honduras Legislative Assembly.
+Eligibility to vote was limited to British subjects, that had lived in the colony for at least a year, whom owned property worth over $96, paid more than $6 in property tax or had an annual salary of over $300.

+In March 1954, a new constitution for British Honduras was introduced, guaranteeing universal suffrage and nine directly elected seats in the Legislative Assembly.
+There would also be 3 seats for people nominated by the Governor of British Honduras and 3 for paid officials.
+The two main camps contesting the election were the anti-colonial People's United Party with the General Worker's Union and the pro-British National Party with independents.

+Due to concerns about Communist influence from neighbouring South American countries, the Governor Patrick Muir Renison put out a broadcast threatening to cancel the elections if "emotionalism" did not cease.
+He later stated at a news conference that: "the election thus far has been singularly free of foreign intervention."